By using this site, you agree to the Privacy Policy and Terms of Use.

 The ITA BiH Management Board also decided on the compensatory interest rate for the period from January 1 to June 30, 2026.
 The rate remains unchanged at 12 percent.

-Analysis: Increase in Price Level in September
+Increase in Price of Fuel in Bosnia and Herzegovina

 Share This Article